bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 *Remember, the '!=' symbol means 'not equal to' in computer science language.
 For future reference, '!' symbol simply means 'not'.*

-## MySQL/Databases - UPDATE
+## MySQL/Databases - UPDATE and ALTER

+### UPDATE

 How are you doing so far?
 Tired from all of the sweet programming you have been doing lately?
 Thinking about taking a break?
 Well think again.
-I want to tell you about an awesome statement called UPDATE.
-I put the towards the end of the tutorial because it provides a break from the more complicated functions.
+I want to tell you about an awesome statement called **UPDATE**.
+I put this towards the end of the tutorial because it provides a break from the more complicated functions.

 So what does the **UPDATE** command do exactly?
 Why, it updates a value or values in a table with new values.
 Besides the **SELECT** statement, you will use **UPDATE** far more often than any other kind of statement.
 The syntax is as follows: